tangrams/tangram-docs/pages/Shaders-Overview.md

 #### `position`

 In this block you can move the vertices of the geometry.
-This block will be added to the *vertex* shader, where it has access to the `position` variable, with the format `vec4(x, y, z, w)`.
+This block will be added to the *vertex* shader, where it has access to the `position` variable, with the format `vec4(x, y, z, w)`, in Mercator-projected meters.
 In the following example, the top vertices of the building are displaced with a combination of sine waves.

 ```yaml
 styles: